Configure Authentication

 <p>

-Store these codes in a safe place.
-Each code can only be used
+Store these codes somewhere safe.
+Each code can only be used once

 </p>